yoavz/yoavz.github.io/README.md

-This is the personal site of Yoav Zimmerman.
+This is the personal site of Yoav Zimmerman. ayyyy lmao